Caroline A. (Suddard) Rabine

-Caroline A. (Suddard) Rabine, 83, passed away peacefully at her home on Monday, October 31, 2022, surrounded by her family.
+FORT EDWARD — Caroline A. (Suddard) Rabine, 83, passed away peacefully at her home on Monday, Oct.
+31, 2022 surrounded by her family.

+Born Sept.
+24, 1939 in Fort Edward, NY, she was the daughter of the late Eldie and Florence (Jordan) Suddard.

+Caroline was employed as a Finisher at Mallinkrodt (formerly National Catheter) for many years until her retirement.

 Rite of Committal will follow Mass at St. Joseph’s Cemetery in Fort Edward.